-The new Title IX regulations deem certain evidence and information to be not relevant or otherwise precludes the recipient from using it:
+The Title IX regulations deem certain evidence and information to be not relevant or otherwise precludes the recipient from using it:

-- a party's treatment records, without the party's prior written consent [§ 106.45(b)(5)(i)]; - information protected by a legally recognized privilege [§ 106.45(b)(1)(x)]; - questions or evidence about a complainant's sexual predisposition, and questions or evidence about a complainant's prior sexual behavior unless it meets one of two limited exceptions [§ 106.45(b)(6)(i)-(ii)]; and, - for postsecondary institutions, the decision-maker cannot rely on the statements of a party or witness who does not submit to crossexamination [§ 106.45(b)(6)(i)].
+- a party's treatment records, without the party's prior written consent [§ 106.45(b)(5)(i)]; - information protected by a legally recognized privilege [§ 106.45(b)(1)(x)]; - questions or evidence about a complainant's sexual predisposition, and questions or evidence about a complainant's prior sexual behavior unless it meets one of two limited exceptions [§ 106.45(b)(6)(i)-(ii)]; and,

-Only relevant cross- examination and other questions may be asked of a party or witness.
+Only relevant cross-examination and other questions may be asked of a party or witness.

-Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
+• Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.